 Main elements of the timekeeper’s satin-finished silver dial, too, will match that of the original with the same elegant Arabic numerals, facetted hour and minute hands, and, um, flattened cone-shaped hour markers.

-Frankly, I don’t know how Baume & Mercier could have saved the situation without raising the cost of the watch (it is expected to go on sale from $3900 for a version in steel and blued hands to slightly more expensive $4200 for a watch with rose gold hands, hour markers and numerals.)
+Frankly, I don’t know how Baume & Mercier could have saved the situation without raising the price (it is expected to go on sale from $3900 for a version in steel and blued hands to slightly more expensive $4200 for a watch with rose gold hands, hour markers and numerals.)

-Still, if you are not looking for a modest, unpretentious, rationally designed chronograph, this may be a very good choice.
-Just wait till April 2014 when the timepiece starts to arrive to B&M’s authorized dealers around the world.
+Still, if you are not looking for a modest, unpretentious, rationally designed chronograph, this may be a good choice.
+Just wait till April 2014 when the timepiece starts to arrive at B&M’s authorized dealers around the world.

 Photos: Baume & Mercier

 Movement: Automatic, caliber ETA Valjoux 7750, Swiss Made